mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 computing methods and the effects of SEUs on digital hardware, have been studied a fair amount in academic literature.
 Several authors have invented a number of approaches to automate TMR, at various levels of granularity, and at various points in the FPGA/ASIC synthesis pipeline.
 This presents an interesting challenge to systematically review and categorise.
-To address this, we propose that all automated TMR approaches can be fundamentally categorised into the following dichotomy:
+To address this, I propose that all automated TMR approaches can be fundamentally categorised into the following dichotomy:

 - *Design-level approaches* ("thinking in terms of HDL"): These approaches treat the design as _modules_, and